Data Knowledge

 Tools to guide you in your data science journey

 I am the former Head of Data & Analytics from Strava and Komodo Health.
 I am also an Angel Investor in data companies.
 As a data professional and a former software engineer, I've been involved in shaping great products for companies big and small for the last 16 years.
-I've worked on analyses across various business functions including product, operations, sales, marketing and customer support in Fortune 500 (Salesforce) companies and small start-ups (Fitbit).
-All the products I've worked on had more 40M+ users, which trained me on the nuances of dealing with data at scale.
+I've worked on analyses across various business functions including product, operations, sales, marketing, and customer support in Fortune 500 (Salesforce) companies and small start-ups (Fitbit).
+All the products I've worked on had more than 40M+ users, which trained me on the nuances of dealing with data at scale.

 My job is to use data to tell effective stories that inspire action and spur tangible business growth.
 Over the years I've consolidated my learnings into reusable frameworks, that can be applied to extract meaningful insights for various products and services.